 - Office 365 Pro Plus (Office on all of your devices.
-Up to 5 installs for computers and mobile devices).
+Up to five installs for computers and mobile devices).

 Microsoft Office 365 (O365) for Education is providing the entire University of Maryland, Baltimore enterprise a common suite of essential business applications.
-It has consolidated email systems, enhancing opportunities for employees to access work related documents from any device and from any location, providing document sharing/collaboration and web/video conferencing functionality, and reducing the server and backup costs to support the UMB electronic communication environment.
-As of August 2017, all central administrative units, as well as the HS/HSL, SOP, SSW, SOD, SOL, and the SON are up and running with Office 365.
-The SOM implementation is almost complete, with only three departments in the final phase of being completed: OBGYN; Pediatrics, and Emergency Medicine.
-Individual and group training sessions are being offered to acclimate users to Office 365 and help them use the available features and functionality, e.g., OneDrive, Skype, SharePoint, etc.
+It has consolidated email systems, enhanced opportunities for employees to access work-related documents from any device and from any location, provided document sharing/collaboration and web/video conferencing functionality, and reduced the server and backup costs to support the UMB electronic communication environment.
+As of August 2017, all central administrative units as well as the HS/HSL, SOP, SSW, SOD, SOL, and SON are up and running with Office 365.
+The SOM implementation is almost complete, with only three departments in the final phase of being completed: OBGYN, Pediatrics, and Emergency Medicine.
+Individual and group training sessions are being offered to acclimate users to Office 365 and help them use the available features and functionality, e.g., OneDrive, Skype, SharePoint.

-Improve customer experience: A shared helpdesk ticketing application is insulating users from dealing with IT complexity across campus, efficiently use IT staff time to resolve requests rather than chasing requests across organizations, enable global analytics and trend reporting, and, potentially, reduce costs.
+Improve customer experience: A shared help desk ticketing application is helping to insulate users from dealing with IT complexity across campus, efficiently use IT staff time to resolve requests rather than chasing requests across organizations, enable global analytics and trend reporting, and, potentially, reduce costs.

-A shared collaborative incident management (helpdesk ticketing) application has been implemented that aligns the distributed helpdesk units and provides each group the tools and ability to leverage the resources of one another.
+A shared collaborative incident management (help desk ticketing) application has been implemented that aligns the distributed help desk units and provides each group the tools and ability to leverage the resources of one another.
 The UMB community no longer needs to supply redundant information when an issue requires the assistance of a help operation other than the one that they initially consulted.
 As of August 2017, the following unit help desk operations are live with this shared application: CITS, SOP, SON, SOD, SSW, SOL, the SOM Office of Medical Education, the Institute for Human Virology (IHV), and the SOM central Information Services department.
-Planning for implementations in other SOM departments and across FPI are underway.
+Planning for implementation in other SOM departments and across FPI is underway.

 Student Information Management System